cybera/synthi/manual/src/sections/JupyterLabAPI.md

   {% endhint %}

-  You can write reusable transformation functions here in a notebook, save it, run it and import it into Synthi to use them later with other datasets.
+  You can write reusable transformation functions in a Jupyter notebook, save it, run it, and import it into Synthi to use with other datasets.

   The JupyterLab widget will recognize regular Python methods and turn them into transformations with a few simple rules:
-  * any top level method is a possible transformation.
+  * Any top level method is a possible transformation.
-  * the method parameters get turned into dataset's input references.
+  * The method parameters will be turned into the dataset's input references.

   ![jupyterlab-transformation](../images/jupyterlab-transformation.png)

-  When you click on Create transformation button, the widget saves the code to Synthi.
-You can add description and tags to your transformation code to make it easy to filter while searching for them in the Browse transformations page in Synthi interface.
+  When you click on the *Create Transformation* button, the widget saves the code to Synthi.
+You can add description and tags to your transformation code to make it easy to search for them in the *Browse Transformations* page in the Synthi interface.

-  To view the transformation that you just created open up Synthi interface and go to the Browse transformations page.
+  To view the transformation you just created, open the Synthi interface and go to the browse transformations page.

   ![jupyterlab-browse-transformation](../images/jupyterlab-browse-transformation.png)